 When LSAC canceled the April 2020 LSAT, they also announced a new take-from-home LSAT, called the LSAT-Flex.
 The information about LSAT-Flex didn’t come out all at once, so we thought we’d collect all that information for you in one place (here!).

-Read on to learn about when and how LSAT-Flex will be administered, and our best advice to estimate your score and prepare for this unprecedented 3-section LSAT!
+Read on to learn about when and how LSAT-Flex will be administered, what the test will look like after LSAT-Flex goes away, and our best advice to estimate your score and prepare for this unprecedented 3-section LSAT!

 Law schools consider several different factors when making admission decisions.
 Your academic record, work experience, personal statement, and recommendations will all play a role.
 A good LSAT score by itself won’t necessarily get you into your dream law school, but it is an important factor.
 All ABA-approved law schools accept the LSAT, and it carries more weight with most schools than your GPA does.

 At Manhattan Prep, we’ve been closely monitoring the effects of COVID-19 in our communities.
 This is an immensely difficult time and our thoughts are with all those who are impacted.
 Our top commitment is to the health and safety of our employees, our students, and our partners.